310mc/https-310mc.github.io-tl/source/_posts/idol_story/chiaki_1.md

 Ohh, would you look at that!
 It opened immediately with the key card!
 Thank you, you really saved me there!

-Though the hero of justice shouldn’t be the one getting saved here, fuhahaha!!
+Though the ally of justice shouldn’t be the one getting saved here, fuhahaha!!

 Huh?
 “Are you really okay”?
 Why are you worried about me?
 I mean, I do think I’ve been having a lot of these slip ups lately, probably due to being so busy…